rustygeldmacher/www.geldmacher.net/4000-footers/2008-08-17-cannon-mountain-hike.md

 participants: Rusty Geldmacher, Dan Jacques, Chris Barnes, Mike Carlin
 ---

+### Report

+Cannon Mountain was the second peak we hit that afternoon.
+Going by the book time this is a short one (4 miles/3 hours) so the idea was to get that out of the way without having to one day go up north for only that hike.
+Though, I'm not sure what Olympian they had time that one out because it was more like 4:15 since it was insanely steep for almost half the journey to the summit.

 ### Route

   * Kinsman Ridge Trail from Cannon parking lot to summit of Cannon Mtn - 2.0 miles